Buy now, pay later: Indonesia

 The existence of BNPL in Indonesia began in 2016 when fintech platforms from the E-Commerce and ride hailing sectors launched proprietary BNPL systems as an alternate form of payment.
 These platforms are referred to as pinjol or pinjaman online.
 Its initial success was attributed to poor credit penetration among Indonesians.
 Many such services act as revolving credit, where users are free to withdraw recurrently so long as they remain within the lending limit; early repayments increase the user's borrowing limit.
 Currently, there are 96 registered BNPL providers, 7 of which are Sharia-certified.

 In June 2025, OJK reported that pinjol still made up less than 0.3% of the total Indonesian credit market, yet its growth was higher than other forms of debt instruments, reaching 30% year-on-year, totaling up to IDR 22.9 trillion.
 The total number of pinjol registered accounts reached 15.4 million as of the first fiscal quarter of 2025.
 However, defaults among pinjol users increased at a higher rate than the growth of actual loan disbursement.
 In Q1 2024, out of the IDR 16.55 trillion in outstanding pinjol in West Java alone, IDR 650 billion were considered to be bad loans.

+New Zealand

+Buy now, pay later (BNPL) services became widely used in New Zealand during the late 2010s as e-commerce expanded and financial technology firms entered the retail payments market.
+Major BNPL providers operating in the country include Afterpay, Zip, Laybuy, and Klarna.